RON REIHEL ON THE COVER

 RON REIHEL IS Photographed by james minchin AT HOME IN laurel canyon and IN HIS STUDIO IN inglewood.

 Everyone has a story, but Ron Reihel has more than most.
-He is a true original, a vibrant human but rather than us tell you about him, we asked him six questions in which he generously reveals himself.
+He is a true original.
+We asked him six questions.
 Meet the original wizard of light and form.

 Periphery, (Night), 2005 by Ron Reihel featured on the front and back cover of FUTURO.